flatironinstitute/sciware/10_EnvShell/EnvironmentVariables.md

     bash: strace: command not found
     [carriero@scclin001 carriero]$

-For day to day use, `which` is you friend here. `which myProg` will return the full path (if one is found) of the executable that would be invoked if you were to have entered just `myProg`.
+For day to day use, `which` is your friend here. `which myProg` will return the full path (if one is found) of the executable that would be invoked if you were to have entered just `myProg`.

 Ordering is significant (will stop with the first found).